oscarlonza/vv_domi/server/Readme.md

     Replace "server-domi-mongodb-1" with your container name.

-5. Add the replicateSet=rs0 parameter in the your string connection Examples of string connection
+5. Add the replicateSet=rs0 parameter to your string connection Examples of string connection
     - mongodb://localhost:27017/?replicaSet=rs0